Train your Brain for Optimal Health & Performance

 What is an MFTI or PCCI?
 What are the benefits of interns?

-SDCNF technicians are Master's Level clinicians who are MFT and PCC Interns.
+SDCNF technicians are Master's Level clinicians who are MFT associates and PCC Interns.
 They are pre-licensed marriage and family therapists (MFTI) and pre-licensed professional clinical counselor interns (PCCI).
 MFTI's and PCCI's work under the direct supervision of a Licensed Clinical Psychologist and receive weekly supervision.
 They have already received a Master's degree with many hours of clinical training and experience and are trained to provide neurofeedback services.
 MFTI's and PCCI's are approved by the Board of Behavioral Sciences.
 You benefit from an MFTI or PCCI with more affordable services and receive feedback from several clinically trained providers at once.

 How do I report my symptoms?